Chaizedesu/RC-Going-Unreal/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+If you want your own Version and receive updates of the Framework you just need to Fork the project then Sync Fork when there's an updated Version.

 ## License